AashitaK/AashitaK.github.io/_posts/2017-05-19-Github-Pages.md

 3. Publish GitHub Page with URL *http://your_username.github.io*
 4. Add content

+Step 1: Your username will become part of the url of your website.
+Step 2: The repository name must be in the right format *your_username.github.io*.
+Add a `ReadMe.md` file.
+Step 3: Go to settings, select theme and publish.
+Step 4: The content is added in the ReadMe file.
+Its simply writing as you would write and commit.
+Jekyll reads it as a markup language.
+There are a few things you need to know.

 Advanced:
+* Customize your website using Jekyll themes.
 * Include a comment section, like I am using disqus for this blog.
 * Set up a custom domain.
-* Customize your website using Jekyll themes.
 * Use google analytics.

 Some related blogs that I find useful: